GoogleCloudPlatform/magic-modules/docs/content/develop/permadiff.md

 ## API returns a list in a different order than was sent {#list-order}

 For an Array of unique string values (or nested objects with unique string identifiers), use the `SortStringsByConfigOrder` or `SortMapsByConfigOrder` helper functions to sort the API response to match the order in the user's configuration.
 This will also simplify diffs if new values are added or removed.
+Imported resources will not have access to a configuration, so the field will be sorted alphabetically.
+This means that tests for the resource need to ignore the field's import behavior via `ignore_read_extra` (for MMv1 examples) or [`ImportStateVerifyIgnore`](https://developer.hashicorp.com/terraform/plugin/sdkv2/resources/import#importstateverifyignore-1) (for handwritten tests).

 {{< tabs "diff_suppress_list" >}}